 Site Permissions

-If you will conduct research at or through an organization or institution, an authorized person must formally permit access to the population from which you wish to collect data.
+If you intend to conduct research at or through an organization or institution, an authorized person must formally permit access to the population from which you wish to collect data.
 Before granting permission, this person must read your complete research protocol to fully understand the study and what will be asked of participants.

-Examples of organizations/institutions that require site permission:
+Examples of organizations and institutions that require site permissions: